 You must keep all records needed for fulfilling the goods or services sold to the Purchaser and providing any post-sale support to the Purchaser.
 If the sale of the item requires any government registration of the sale, you are responsible for such registration.
 BitPay is required to maintain records of all documentation and information collected for your merchant account for the duration that your account is active, and up to 5 years thereafter.

 Consistent with your local laws and regulations, you are solely responsible for obtaining any information required of those who purchase your goods or services.
 For instance, if applicable law prohibits a sale to persons under the age of 18 years, you must ensure that a Purchaser is at least 18 years of age.
 Similarly, if applicable law requires that a Purchaser's identity be verified, you must verify the Purchaser's identity.
 We will not be responsible for your failure to adequately verify your Purchasers' identities or qualifications.

 Use of the Services is subject to the laws and regulations of the United States regarding the prevention of terrorist financing and anti-money laundering.
 You agree and acknowledge that your use of the Services would and will comport with such laws and regulations, including, without limitation, the sanctions programs administered by the Office of Foreign Assets Control of the United States Department of the Treasury.

-Your use of the Services is also subject to the following important restrictions.
-Specifically, you represent and warrant to us that:
+Your use of the Services is also subject to the following important restrictions:

 We reserve the right to decline to process a sale if we believe that it violates these Terms or would expose you, other merchants, Purchasers, or other parties to harm.
 If we reasonably suspect that your BitPay account has been used for an illegal purpose, you authorize us to share information about you, your BitPay account, and your account activity with law enforcement.